 Underwrite our Webinar Series in 2015!

-- Featuring: Matthew Godfrey, former mayor of Ogden, Utah, and CEO of Better City
+- Building Better Cities: The Ogden Story Matthew Godfrey, former Mayor of Ogden Utah and CEO of Better City

 - Creative Approaches to Economic Development a panel discussion with Lucian Hand, Altos Photonics; Noreen Humes, Missoula Downtown Partnership; Nathan Lindquist, City of Rifle, Colorado; and Marianne Virgili, Glenwood Springs Chamber Resort Association

 - Urban Renewal as a Catalyst for Private Investment Chris Naumann, Downtown Bozeman Partnership

 - Place Value – A Fresh Approach to Economic Development in the West Clark Anderson and Alison Berry, Sonoran Institute

 - Building Innovation – Economic Policy and Environmental Implications Randy Hafer, High Plains Architects

 - Healthy Design Makes a Difference Cathy Costakis, MSU & MT Department of Health & Human Services